evanthebouncy/program-synthesis-minimal/_posts/2022-08-12-the-synthesis-problem.md

 ### putting it together
 We will use `budget` to denote how many programs our writer can propose before giving up.
-The `is_correct` function we wrote is the checker we need -- it internally uses the interpreter.
 {% highlight python %}
 # a synthesizer that returns both a working program (if it finds any)
 # and the number of samples it took to find it